 Galesburg is a very small city located in the state of Michigan.
 With a population of 2,043 people and two constituent neighborhoods, Galesburg is the 355th largest community in Michigan.

-The per capita income in Galesburg in 2010 was $18,958, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $75,832 for a family of four.
-However, Galesburg contains both very wealthy and poor people as well.
+The per capita income in Galesburg in 2010 was $17,845, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
+This equates to an annual income of $71,380 for a family of four.

 The people who call Galesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galesburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Galesburg include English, Dutch, Irish, and Scottish.

 The most common language spoken in Galesburg is English.
-Other important languages spoken here include Greek and German.
+Other important languages spoken here include Spanish and Greek.